icanteven-code/aw-some-frontend-resources/README.md

 - [MDN - HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) - This page lists all the HTML elements by groups
 - [Kevin Powell - 5 important HTML concepts for beginners](https://www.youtube.com/watch?v=HJ0-fUJ-2F0)
 - [Kevin Powell - The most common HTML mistake that I see](https://www.youtube.com/watch?v=NexL5_Vdoq8)
+- [`<article>` vs. `<section>`: How To Choose The Right One](https://www.smashingmagazine.com/2022/07/article-section-elements-accessibility/) - A pretty in-depth take on the forever question `div` vs `section` vs `article`.
+    - > I gave my usual answer: think of <article> not just as a newspaper article or a blog post, but as an article of clothing — a discrete entity that can be reused in another context.
+So your trousers are an article, and you can wear them with a different outfit; your shirt is an article and can be worn with different trousers; your knee-length patent leather stiletto boots are an article (you wouldn’t wear just one of them, would you?).
+    - > Does grouping this content play a role that may help explain my document structure?
+If it does not, then I can use a div.
+If it does, play a role and proceed to consider if the role matches a section or an article.
+What role does it play in my document structure?
+Is the content of this group thematically related such that it helps to understand the outline of my document?
+If it is, then it is possibly a section.
+Is the content of this group one that contains content that I can take out and redistribute to other pages while it does not totally tie to my document theme and outline?
+If it is, then it is possibly an article.
+- [Div divisiveness](https://www.scottohara.me/blog/2022/01/20/divisive.html) - Why `div`s aren't evil & why any overexaggerating is bad.
+Also a lot of good examples where you should and should probably not use `div`.
+    - By representing nothing, a <div> is free to be anything.
+A <div> is essentially chaotic neutral and can easily pivot between valid and invalid use, per the whim of the developer that uses it.
+    - Use semantic HTML.
+Use semantic HTML as a default.
+Just maybe also don’t worry so much about if other people aren’t using semantic HTML if what they’ve built doesn’t actually result in accessibility issues?
+Or, if calling out the lack of semantic HTML, be very specific about what the actual problem is.
+The semantics of HTML are not just about accessibility.
+They’re useful for other tools that consume HTML, and can be far easier to understand for fellow developers modifying markup than a sea of never-ending <div>s.
+    - Remember, <div>s are meant to represent nothing.
+They can be made into just about anything… just don’t make them into soup.

 <br />